anki-code/xonsh-cheatsheet/README.md

 <p align="center">
-Cheat sheet for <a href="https://xon.sh">the xonsh shell</a> with copy-pastable examples.
-This is a good level of knowledge at start.
+Cheat sheet for the <a href="https://xon.sh">xonsh shell</a> with copy-pastable examples.
+This is a good level of knowledge to start being productive.
 <br><br>
 <img src="https://repository-images.githubusercontent.com/310804308/f11fa180-280d-11eb-8fa4-c389308692bd">
 </p>

 <p align="center">
-If you like the cheatsheet click ⭐ on the repo and <a href="https://twitter.com/intent/tweet?text=The%20xonsh%20shell%20cheat%20sheet.&url=https://github.com/anki-code/xonsh-cheatsheet" target="_blank">tweet</a>.
+If you like the cheatsheet click ⭐ on the repo and <a href="https://twitter.com/intent/tweet?text=The%20xonsh%20shell%20cheat%20sheet.&url=https://github.com/anki-code/xonsh-cheatsheet" target="_blank">tweet</a> about it.
 </p>

 [Full screen reading](https://github.com/anki-code/xonsh-cheatsheet/blob/main/README.md)

 # What is xonsh?

 Xonsh is a Python-powered, cross-platform, Unix-gazing shell language and command prompt.
 The language is a superset of Python 3.6+ with additional shell primitives that you are used to from [Bash](https://www.gnu.org/software/bash/) and [IPython](https://ipython.org/).
-It works on all Python-compatible systems including Linux, OSX, and Windows.
+It works on all Python-compatible systems, including Linux, macOS, and Windows.
 Try [right off the bat examples](https://github.com/anki-code/xonsh-cheatsheet/blob/main/README.md#xonsh-basics).

 # What does xonsh mean?

-The "xonsh" word sounds like [conch [kɑːntʃ]](https://www.google.com/search?q=what+is+conch) - a common name of a number of different sea snail or shells (🐚).
-Thus xonsh is the reference to the shell word that commonly used to name [command shells](https://en.wikipedia.org/wiki/Shell_(computing)).
+The "xonsh" word sounds like [conch [kɑːntʃ]](https://www.google.com/search?q=what+is+conch) - a common name of a number of different sea snails or shells (🐚).
+Thus xonsh is the reference to the shell word that is commonly used to name [command shells](https://en.wikipedia.org/wiki/Shell_(computing)).

 # Install xonsh

 There are three ways to use xonsh:

 1. **[Simple xonsh install](#simple-xonsh-install)**.
-You can install or using system installed Python to install xonsh and dependencies.
-You don't plan to manage Python version or virtual environments.
+You can use the system installed Python to install xonsh and dependencies.
+This is a good option if you don't plan to manage Python versions or virtual environments.

 2. **[Install xonsh with package and environment management system](#install-xonsh-with-package-and-environment-management-system)**.
-In this way you can flexible manage Python version, dependencies and virtual environments but because of xonsh is a Python-based shell you have to understand what you're doing and the section below will uncover the cases.
+In this way you can flexibly manage the Python version, dependencies, and virtual environments, but because xonsh is a Python-based shell you have to understand what you're doing and the section below will provide some guidance.

 3. **[Try xonsh without installation](#try-xonsh-without-installation)**.
-Use Docker or Linux AppImage to run and try xonsh.
+Use Docker or the Linux AppImage to run and try xonsh.

 ### Simple xonsh install

-Most of the modern operating systems has [Python](https://www.python.org/) and [PyPi (pip)](https://packaging.python.org/tutorials/installing-packages/) that preinstalled or you can install it easily.
+Most modern operating systems have [Python](https://www.python.org/) and [PyPi (pip)](https://packaging.python.org/tutorials/installing-packages/) that are preinstalled or that can be installed easily.
 By installing from PyPi you will get [the latest version of the xonsh shell](https://github.com/xonsh/xonsh/releases).
-We highly recommend to use `full` version of xonsh PyPi-package with [prompt-toolkit](https://python-prompt-toolkit.readthedocs.io/en/master/) on board:
+We highly recommend using the `full` version of the xonsh PyPi-package with [prompt-toolkit](https://python-prompt-toolkit.readthedocs.io/en/master/) on board:
 ```xsh
 python -m pip install 'xonsh[full]'
 ```

-Another way is to install from package manager that supplied by operating system.
-This way is not recommended because in the operating systems without [rolling release concept](https://en.wikipedia.org/wiki/Rolling_release) the xonsh shell version may be very old ([check latest release](https://github.com/xonsh/xonsh/releases/)) because the average [release cycle for the xonsh shell](https://github.com/xonsh/xonsh/releases) is two months.
+Another way is to install xonsh from the package manager that is supplied by the operating system.
+This way is _not_ recommended because in operating systems without the [rolling release concept](https://en.wikipedia.org/wiki/Rolling_release) the xonsh shell version may be very old ([check latest release](https://github.com/xonsh/xonsh/releases/)) because the average [release cycle for the xonsh shell](https://github.com/xonsh/xonsh/releases) is two months.

 ```xsh
 # Not recommended but possible